davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

 .. image:: images/gui-new-account-window.png
     :align: center
-    :scale: 40%
+    :scale: 70%

-The window is automaticaly generated based on the :class:`~daf.client.ACCOUNT`'s parameter annotations and contains exactly the same parameters like the core object :class:`~daf.client.ACCOUNT`.
+The window is automatically generated based on the :class:`~daf.client.ACCOUNT`'s parameter annotations and contains exactly the same parameters like the core object :class:`~daf.client.ACCOUNT`.

 In the toolbar (top) we can observe 3 buttons and one toggle.
 The **Close** button closes the window and asks the user if they want to save the object, while the **Save** does the same thing except it saves the object without user confirmation.
 The toggle **Keep on top** will prevent other windows from covering our definition window.

-The **Help** button opens up the documentation and searches for the coresponding object, in our case, the :class:`~daf.client.ACCOUNT` object.
+The **Help** button opens up the documentation and searches for the corresponding object, in our case, the :class:`~daf.client.ACCOUNT` object.
 You can use this button to gain knowledge about what each **parameter does** and which **types it accepts**.